 Aneta A. Teperek, Ph.D

-Founder & Chairperson of Global Organization
+Founder & Chairperson of a Global Organization

 Visionary Innovator